 At 2:17 p.m., Mr. Kennedy asked Vice President Pierre to provide a presentation on the recruitment of diverse faculty at the University (materials on file with the secretary).
 Dr. Pierre presented the percentage of tenure system underrepresented minority faculty, and he discussed the underrepresented minority faculty pipeline, stating that the low number of doctorates received by underrepresented minority students, particularly in the STEM fields, make recruitment of underrepresented minority faculty difficult.
-He then described several programs that are designed to improve the recruitment of underrepresented minority faculty.
+He then described several programs that are designed to improve the recruitment of underrepresented minority faculty, and he provided statistics for the retention of tenure and tenure-track underrepresented minority faculty.
 Trustees briefly discussed the presentation, and Dr. Pierre responded to questions regarding international nonresident alien faculty members and whether faculty who were not granted tenure were excluded from the retention rates he presented.
 Mr. Kennedy thanked Dr. Pierre for the presentation.